HarshaVippala/AutoNote/README.md

 </p>

 This repository demonstrates advanced, agentic patterns built on top of the Realtime API, currently focusing on the implementation of a **Conversation Assistant**.

+## Requirements

+- Node.js v22.0.0 or higher
+- npm or yarn